 The CHERI Register Enable (CRE) bit controls whether U-mode can perform explicit accesses to CHERI registers.
 When CRE=1, CHERI registers can be read and written by U-mode.
-When CRE=0, CHERI registers are in U-mode disabled as described in [Section 5.7](#).
-CRE is read-only zero if [menvcfg.CRE=0](#).
+When CRE=0, CHERI registers are disabled in U-mode as described.